START HERE →

 This law doesn’t ban the chemicals—but it gives you the right to know what’s inside your bean bag, couch, or chair.

-Products that say “does not contain added flame retardants” and meet TB 117-2013 flammability standards without toxic additives.
+Look for: Products that say “does not contain added flame retardants” and meet TB 117-2013 flammability standards without added flame-retardant chemicals.

 Have upholstered furniture manufactured before 2015?
 Most likely, it contains untested chemical flame retardants.
 Keep in mind that, starting in 2020, a California law bans the sale of new upholstered furniture, juvenile products, and mattresses containing most flame retardant chemicals.
 (Green Science Policy)